openHPI/xikolo-video-player/README.md

 # Xikolo Video Player

-The Xikolo video player is designed to provide a better user experience when viewing videos in the Xikolo project.
+This video player is designed to provide a better user experience when viewing videos in the Xikolo project.
-It provides features to control basic video playback functions to watch videos hosted on different video providers.
+It provides features to control basic video playback functions for playing videos hosted by various video providers.

 Beyond that there are more features: